audenbit/audenbit/README.md

 - 👋 Hi, I’m @audenbit
-Nothing much here
-- 📫 You can reach me through this account or on discord Audenbit#2649
+- 📫 You can reach me through this account or on discord FMTK#2649

 <!---
 audenbit/audenbit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.